CodeWithSudhanshu/Industrial-Plume-Detection/README.md

-Day 1 task completed !
+Will start day 2 task now !!